abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/tensorflow/baseline.md

 Computation time: 0.008263111114501953 seconds
 ```
 ### Test Neural Network Execution
-Run a small neural network on dummy data:

-Instead of running everything inline in one python -c command, save it as test_nn.py for clarity:
+Create a new file for testing a simple neural network:

 ```console
 vi test_nn.py
 ```
+This opens a new Python file where you’ll write a short TensorFlow test program.
-Paste this code into the file:
+Paste the code below into the `test_nn.py` file:

 ```python
 import tensorflow as tf